 Carina Hoang’s moving TEDx Perth talk about arriving in Australia by boat as a child refugee receives a standing ovation:

-Innovative games maker and diversity champion Kate Raynes-Goldie shows the audience at TEDx Perth 2013 how games can change the way we interact with the world:
+Innovative games maker and diversity champion Dr Kate Raynes-Goldie shows TEDx Perth 2013 how games can change the way we interact with the world: